Skip to main content

 Engineering teams favor Twilio and MessageBird because of their developer tools and APIs.

-MessageBird similarly provides robust APIs for SMS, voice, and chat.
+MessageBird similarly provides APIs for SMS, voice messages, and chat.
 Its Flow Builder is analogous to Twilio Studio, which lets you drag and drop steps to automate interactions.

 Textellent Delivers Powerful Tools Without Developers

-Textellent approaches this area differently by catering to organizations that may not have a developer at all.
+Textellent approaches this area differently by catering to small businesses that may not have a developer at all.
 You won’t find yourself in the weeds of writing code or hiring a specialist to launch a texting campaign.

 That said, Textellent does offer APIs if you want to integrate it with custom applications.
-Its rich texting APIs help with advanced workflows and have no-code integration options like Zapier connectors.
+Its rich SMS APIs help with advanced workflows and have no-code integration options like Zapier connectors.

 So, developers can extend Textellent if needed.
 But you are not required to, which is a key difference.